 John’s son Matt Nichols cut his teeth in all aspects of property, working with large corporations such as Colliers International and Knight Frank.
 He was based in Jakarta and Singapore from 1993 – 1995 before returning to Australia to set up Nichols Weber Property Solutions in honour of his family heritage.

 We’re proud to lease and sell, through auction and private sale, hundreds of commercial and industrial properties annually.
 Beyond that, our property management services extend across Melbourne, into regional Victoria and interstate.
-Our quest for innovation, real experience, unmatched database and the fact that we’re the only commercial and industrial agents with offices that stretch from Bayside to Moorabbin, Dandenong to Carrum Downs and Carrum Downs to Mornington Peninsula has made us the Leaders of the South East.
+Our quest for innovation, real experience, unmatched database and the fact that we’re the only commercial and industrial agents with offices that stretch from Bayside to Moorabbin, Braeside to Dandenong and Carrum Downs to Mornington Peninsula has made us the Leaders of the South East.